Dynamsoft/barcode-reader-mobile-samples/ios/JavaScript/WebViewBarcodeScanning/Readme.md

 + ### onBarcodeRead

-  Callback to handle the text result array returned by the library, initially empty;
+  Callback to handle the text result array returned by the library, initially empty.

   ```javascript
   onBarcodeRead(results: iTextResult): void;